atiqahhhamzah/SweetOnion/README.md

 ## Usage
 ------
-This tool requires a minimum of five machines (2 onion routing nodes) or six machines (3 onion routing nodes) to operate in order to simulate a TOR/onion routing network.
+This tool requires a minimum of five machines (2 onion routing nodes) or six machines (3 onion routing nodes) on the same network in order to simulate a TOR/onion routing network.
 The machines should be running as follows:

 _Machine 1_: python directory.py